 The Audit Committee, having reviewed the scope and value of non-audit services in relation to tax services provided to the Group by the external auditor, Messrs Nexia TS Public Accounting Corporation, is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditor.
 The Audit Committee has recommended to the Board the nomination of Messrs Nexia TS Public Accounting Corporation for re-appointment as external auditor of the Company at the forthcoming annual general meeting.
-The Company has complied with Rules 712 and 715 of the Catalist Listing Manual in relation to its external auditors.
+The Company has complied with Rules 712 and 715 of the Catalist Rules in relation to its external auditors.

-The aggregate amount of fees paid to the external auditors of the Company, broken down into audit and non-audit services in FY2014 were as follows:
+The aggregate amount of fees paid to and accrued to the external auditors of the Company, broken down into audit and non-audit services in FY2015 are approximately:

-Audit fees: S\$53,000 Non-audit fees in relation to tax services: S\$12,000
+Audit fees: S\$51,000 Non-audit fees in relation to tax services: S\$15,000